Dropbox Your Computer Is Currently Offline

 Step 4.
 Download the latest version of Dropbox and install it on your Windows PC.

-As one of the best cloud backup services, CBackup allows you to automatically back up entire hard drive, including all kinds of local files and other resources in your computer.
-With CBakcup, you can enjoy:
+As one of the best free cloud backup services, CBackup allows you to automatically sync or back up the entire hard drive, including all kinds of local files and other resources in your computer.
+With CBackup, you can enjoy:

-Third-party cloud storage, namely Google Drive, Dropbox, OneDrive, and CBackup Cloud.
+Public cloud storage, namely Google Drive, Dropbox, OneDrive, and more.

-Free cloud storage of 10 GB, which is large enough for most individuals in basic uses.
+Free cloud storage of 10 GB for CBackup Cloud, and you could upgrade to 1TB or 5TB at a good price, which is large enough for most individuals in basic uses.

 Get free unlimited cloud storage with Combined Cloud.

 Step 1.
-Download and install the CBackup app to your computer (it is suitable for Win 11/10/8.1/8/7/XP).
+Download and install the CBackup app on your computer.
 Create an account and log in with it.

-☛Note: With the authorization of the cloud drive, CBackup can guarantee your security to the largest extent through its OAuth Authorization System to protect your cloud account and password.
-So please rest assured to backup your files to Dropbox or other cloud drives with CBackup.
+Note: With the authorization of the cloud drive, CBackup can guarantee your security to the largest extent through its OAuth Authorization System to protect your cloud account and password.
+So please rest assured to backup or sync files to Dropbox or other cloud drives with CBackup.

 Step 3.
-Then click New Task under the Backup Tasks tab to create a PC to cloud backup task.
+Then click Sync PC to Public Cloud under the Sync tab to create a PC to cloud sync task.

-If you would like to enjoy other functions or services in addition to backing up files, there are several extra wonderful features of CBackup:
+If you would like to enjoy other functions or services in addition to syncing files, there are several extra wonderful features of CBackup to help you:

 It supports Cloud to Cloud backup and sync automatically, which is highly efficient and secure.

-It can help you restore data from clouds at any time with lighting speed.
+It can help you restore data from clouds at any time with lightning speed.
 And it enables you to restore data to the original place or any other place.

 You can get unlimited free cloud storage by combining all the idle cloud storage with CBackup.